vijaysahuofficial/DirBruter/README.md

 <p>DirBruter is a Python based CLI tool.
 It looks for hidden or existing directories/files using brute force method.
 It basically works by launching a dictionary based attack against a webserver and analyse its response.</p>

+# Disclaimer:

+<p>This Tool is made for educational purpose only !
+Author will not be responsible for any misuse of this toolkit !</p>

 # Installation

 <code>git clone https://github.com/vijaysahuofficial/DirBruter.git</code>